 In the world of agile software development, teams use epics and user stories to refer to requirements that deliver value to end-users.
 The main difference between the two is that user stories are small, lightweight requirements while epics are larger.
-You can think about it in terms of rivers and streams.
-In the same way that a river is a large stream, so an epic is a large user story.
+It can help to think about epics and user stories in the same way as we think about rivers and streams.

-Now that we have gotten that out of the way, we can focus on what matters, i.e. the implications the difference in size has on how software teams work with epics and stories respectively.
-But first, lets make sure we have a good understanding of what each term really means.
+Now that we have gotten that out of the way we can focus on what matters, i.e. the implications the difference in size has on how product teams work with epics and stories respectively.
+But first, let's make sure we have a good understanding of where each term comes from and really means.

 What are user stories?